HomeResearch MethodologyWhat is Hypothesis in Research? Types, Examples, & Importance

 Directional Hypothesis: It is hypothesized that as anxiety increases, test performance will decrease

-Question: Do animals care about the colour of their food?
+Question: Do animals care about the color of their food?

 Null Hypothesis: Animals never express food preference based on color.